-Approval in-principle has been received for the listing of the Notes on the Singapore Exchange Securities Trading Limited (the "SGX-ST").
-The SGX-ST assumes no responsibility for the correctness of any of the statements made or opinions expressed or reports contained herein.
-Admission of the Notes to the Official List of the SGX-ST is not to be taken as an indication of the merits of us or the Notes.
+Approval in-principle has been received for the listing and quotation of the Notes on the SGX-ST. The SGX-ST assumes no responsibility for the correctness of any of the statements made or opinions expressed or reports contained herein.
+Admission of the Notes to the official list of the SGX-ST and quotation of the Notes on the SGX-ST is not to be taken as an indication of the merits of the Company or the Notes.
+No listing of the Notes has been, or will be, sought in Hong Kong.